Amigo’s Trip to the Regionals

 Leo has also been out training.
 We worked with him in both indoor and outdoor arenas to try and help get him past his excitement with outdoor arenas.
 It worked, although being young he decided there were definitely a few monsters hiding in the arena flower arrangements, which was a great situation for me to work through under my trainer Darryl’s eye.
 I now know I need to ride him forward more firmly when he gets baby moments like this.

-Tiff is going brilliantly, I am so delighted with his way of going since we started adding the Dengie Alfa-A Balancer to his feed – it's made such a difference, it's amazing.
+Tiff is going brilliantly, I am so delighted with his way of going since we started adding the Dengie Performance+ Balancer to his feed – it’s made such a difference, it’s amazing.
 We have a quiet remainder of February training the boys with Darryl and Hannah, but then March is busy.
 Tiff and Amigo will be focusing on preparing for the Keysoe High Profile Under-21 show, then Leo and possibly Tiff have the Dressage Under-21s Championships and before we know it, the Premier League season will be here.